By Bo Hanson – 4x Olympian, Coaching Consultant & Director of Athlete Assessments

 - Holistic Perspective: Athletes are people first and athletes second.
 A coach’s role therefore is to assist in developing their athletes within a holistic framework, so the athlete can develop outside of their sport as much as inside.

-There are five steps to being an Athlete Centered Coach.
+There are six steps to being an Athlete Centered Coach.
 They are:

 - Coaching Philosophy: Decide on your coaching philosophy.
 This means understand what your beliefs about your coaching role are.